awwx/meteor-mongo-counter/README.md

 </dl>

 Increments the counter named *name* in the database, and atomically returns the new value.
-Returns `1` for a new counter.
+New counters conceptually start at zero, so if you increment a new counter by one you will receive one on the first call.

 ### decrementCounter